r/TechSupport WAS Dark

 We will have to keep our fingers crossed that Reddit will follow through with creating a more accessible site as the free API for accessible 3PAs might only be temporary.

-We encourage you to please read through the post by r/blind moderators on the issues they face with the loss of 3PAs with accessibility features, as well as this recent update from the r/blind moderators where, despite reddit’s promise to work with them for accessibility features, reddit instead made it impossible for moderation teams needing accessibility options to moderate their own subreddits.
+We encourage you to please read through the post by r/blind moderators on the issues they face with the loss of 3PAs with accessibility features, as well as this recent update from the r/blind moderators where, despite reddit’s promise to work with them for accessibility features, Reddit instead made it impossible for moderation teams needing accessibility options to moderate their own subreddits.

 What about NSFW content?